Investigations

 FSD Collisions in Reduced Roadway Visibility Conditions

-NHTSA investigation PE24031 is a Preliminary Evaluation opened on 2024-10-17 and currently open.
-The subject of record is TESLA, which places this file inside the Office of Defects Investigation queue for TESLA.
-Latest activity on this investigation was logged on 2024-10-17 — NHTSA updates that field whenever an Information Request goes out, a supplement is filed, or a status change is recorded in the public docket.
+NHTSA investigation PE24031 is a Preliminary Evaluation opened on 2024-10-17 and currently closed.
+The subject is tracked inside the Office of Defects Investigation queue.
+Latest activity on this investigation was logged on 2026-03-18 - NHTSA updates that field whenever an Information Request goes out, a supplement is filed, or a status change is recorded in the public docket.

 A Preliminary Evaluation like PE24031 is the entry point of the federal defect-investigation process.
 NHTSA engineers scan complaint databases, field reports, and manufacturer data to decide whether an Engineering Analysis is warranted, whether a voluntary recall is already sufficient, or whether the pattern does not rise to a defect finding.

-Investigators summarized the matter as follows: "The Office of Defects Investigation (ODI) has identified four Standing General Order (SGO) reports in which a Tesla vehicle experienced a crash after entering an area of reduced roadway visibility conditions with FSD -Be..."
+Investigators summarized the matter as follows: "On October 17, 2024, NHTSA’s Office of Defects Investigation (ODI) opened a Preliminary Evaluation (PE24031) of Tesla’s Full Self Driving Beta and Full Self Driving (Supervised) (collectively, FSD) to assess: the ability..."
 Investigations are the early-warning layer of the federal auto-safety system, sitting upstream of formal recalls and defect orders.
 Whether this one closes without action or escalates into an Engineering Analysis, the full history stays in the ODI archive so researchers, litigators, and buyers can pull the paper trail at any time.
-Related TESLA files, listed below, give context on whether this is an isolated concern or part of a broader pattern across the brand.

 Investigation Summary